Ive24/Code1/Code1_Documentation.md

 **Visual Studio Code**

 I used VSC to clone my repository.
-Under source control i could connect it to my github account and clone my documentation repository.

 **Concepts and Vocabulary**

-Repository:
+Repository: can contain multiple files, data and codes (like a chest)

-Commit:
+Commit: safes your data and sets them as your new version of the current code/file/project

-Branch: connect
+Branch: a timeline that shows the connection of different

 Remote: